Irish company McMonagle at the Natural Stone Show in London.

 Show Director Richard Bradbury said feedback from most of the exhibitors had been similar.

 He said he was “delighted” with the exceptional quality of the stands that exhibitors had created.
 “It really highlighted the stone industry as the modern, vital supplier to so many areas of construction.
-The show emphasis the increasingly compelling case for using stone as a genuinely low carbon and sustainable alternative to glass and steel. ”
+The show emphasises the increasingly compelling case for using stone as a genuinely low carbon and sustainable alternative or complement to glass and steel.”

 The Natural Stone Show is now in its 25th year and the industry has come a long way in that time as stone has become increasingly popular.
 The market for natural stone is more than four times the size it was in 1995 in real terms, boosted by lower price stone from the far east (in particular) and extraordinary advances in processing capability with computer controlled machines and diamond tools.